la2050/archive/_projects/2016/spark-la-youth-mentorships.md

   - Volunteers
   - Publicity/awareness
   - Network/relationship support
+project_description: >-
+  One out of every six LAUSD students drop out of high school -- and of those who drop out, two thirds either don’t complete or get held back in 9th grade.
+  By 2050, Spark wants every LA student to be ready for 9th grade with the support they need to thrive in high school and beyond.
+Today, a $100,000 investment from LA2050 will fuel Spark’s next step: matching 300 underserved middle schoolers with mentors from top companies for a year of career exploration, skill-building, and academic engagement.
 project_impact: >-
   ["District-wide graduation rates","Student education pipeline","Suspension and
   expulsion rates","Truancy rates in elementary and middle schools"]